 Walk the Peace Bridge

 Derry’s Peace Bridge is an architectural attraction that requires background knowledge to appreciate fully.
+It is one of the most meaningful Derry attractions.

 Far from being just a functional cycle and footbridge, the Peace Bridge symbolises the connection between two once divided communities.
 The bridge was built in 2010 and joins the Waterside and Cityside.